Social Justice in the Neoliberal Age

 Most Australians support the quest for social justice or what more commonly they call the idea of the “fair go”.
 Recently, Prime Minister Scott Morrison declared, “I believe in a fair go for those who have a go”.
 Shortly after, Opposition Leader Bill Shorten announced Labor’s “fair go action plan”.

-In the final event of its “Better Australia?” series, La Trobe University’s Ideas and Society Program invites you to join a conversation between two of this country’s most perceptive and respected social justice advocates and activists—Cassandra Goldie CEO of the Australian Council of Social Services and Frank Brennan CEO of Catholic Social Services Australia.
+In the final event of its “Better Australia?” series, La Trobe University’s Ideas and Society Program invites you to consider the questions:

 To avoid disappointment book early.
 Interest is likely to be high.